 Sheksna is an urban-type settlement and the administrative center of Sheksna District of Vologda Oblast, located along the left bank of the Sheksna River, 83 kilometers (52 mi) from Vologda.
-There are two urban settlements and eight rural settlements in the district.
+There is one urban settlement and eight rural settlements in the district.

 The district is located in the South of the Vologda Oblast.

 The district shares borders with the district of Kirillov in the north, the district of Cherepovets to the west and the south, the district of Vologda to the east.

 The waters of the Sheksna and Rybinsk reservoirs (Volga-Baltic Waterway) flow through its territory from north to south.
 It shares boaders with the District of Kirillov in the north, the District of Cherepovets to the west and the south, the District of Vologda to the east.
 It is situated in the vicinity of consumption markets of Moscow and St.Petersburg, Eastern Europe and Scandinavia.
 The centre of the district is the settlement of Sheksna.
 Thanks to its advantageous location the district of Sheksna is an investor magnet in the spheres ranging from industry to agriculture to food industry to tourism.

 The district of Sheksna is situated at the intersection of the main Russian transportation lines: